KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 > [!IMPORTANT]
 > If you're using a very old iso, update the system and restart before running the script <br />
-> Recommended on archlinux and OpenSUSE Tumbleweed
+> Recommended on Arch Linux and OpenSUSE Tumbleweed

 ## 🛠 Requirements
 * wget (to download the scripts)